Search

 Slicing Cucumber

 65 days.
 Cucumis sativus.
 Open Pollinated.
-Lemon Cucumber.
+North Carolina Heirloom Cucumber.
 The plant produces heavy yields of 2 long by 3 ½" wide pale yellow cucumbers.
+It is a specific heirloom cucumber variety with deep roots in North Carolina's Appalachian Mountains, traced back to at least the 1880s.
 Cucumbers change from pale yellow to white when mature.
 They are very flavorful, juicy, and crunchy.
 Great for salads and pickling.
 A century-old heirloom variety from the Marian Hart family from the mountains of North Carolina.
 Excellent choice for home gardens.
 A variety from the USA.

 Germination: 85%